Possible spin-orbit driven spin-liquid ground state in the double perovskite phase of Ba3YIr2O9: Abstract

 \section{Abstract}

-Ba$_{3}$YIr$_{2}$O$_{9}$ crystallizes in a hexagonal structure and transforms into a cubic structure under an applied pressure of $8$\,GPa at $1273$\,K. While the ambient pressure (AP) sample undergoes long-range magnetic ordering at $\sim4$\,K, the high-pressure (HP) synthesized sample does not order down to 2\,K as evidenced from our susceptibility, heat capacity and nuclear magnetic resonance (NMR) measurements.
-Further, for the HP sample, heat capacity measurements demonstrate the presence of a linear term in $C/T$ vs. $T^{2}$ in the range of $2-10$\,K with $\gamma=10$\,mJ/mol-Ir K$^{2}$.
-The $^{89}$Y NMR shift has no temperature ($T$) dependence in the range of $4-120$\,K and spin-lattice relaxation rate varies linearly with $T$ in the range of $8-45$\,K (above which it is $T$-independent).
-Resistance measurements confirm that both the samples are semiconducting.
-Our \textit{ab-initio} calculations reveal that strong spin orbit coupling (SOC) plays a crucial role in determining the magnetic and insulating properties of this system in both the phases.\textbf{ }We suggest that the cubic (HP) phase of Ba$_{3}$YIr$_{2}$O$_{9}$ is a $5d$ based, gapless, spin-liquid.
+We report the structural transformation of hexagonal Ba$_{3}$YIr$_{2}$O$_{9}$ to a cubic double perovskite form (stable in ambient conditions) under an applied pressure of $8$\,GPa at $1273$\,K. While the ambient pressure (AP) synthesized sample undergoes long-range magnetic ordering at $\sim4$\,K, the high-pressure (HP) synthesized sample does not order down to $2$\,K as evidenced from our susceptibility, heat capacity and nuclear magnetic resonance (NMR) measurements.
+Further, for the HP sample, our heat capacity data have the form $\gamma T+\beta T^{3}$ in the temperature ($T$) range of $2-10$\,K with the Sommerfeld coefficient $\gamma=10$\,mJ/mol-Ir K$^{2}$.
+The $^{89}$Y NMR shift has no $T$-dependence in the range of $4-120$\,K and its spin-lattice relaxation rate varies linearly with $T$ in the range of $8-45$\,K (above which it is $T$-independent).
+Resistance measurements of both the samples confirm that they are semiconducting.
+Our data provide evidence for the formation of a $5d$ based, gapless, quantum spin-liquid (QSL) in the cubic (HP) phase of Ba$_{3}$YIr$_{2}$O$_{9}$.
+In this picture, the $\gamma T$ term in the heat capacity and the linear variation of $^{89}$Y $1/T_{1}$ arises from excitations out of a spinon Fermi surface.
+Our findings lend credence to the theoretical suggestion {[}G. Chen, R. Pereira, and L. Balents, Phys.
+Rev. B \textbf{82}, 174440 (2010){]} that strong spin-orbit coupling can enhance quantum fluctuations and lead to a QSL state in the double perovskite lattice.